SmartExpertInc/onyx-cutom/custom_extensions/COURSE_SHARING_IMPLEMENTATION_COMPLETE.md

 ### Product Click Behavior
 When a user clicks on an attached product in the shared view:
 1. The product ID is extracted from the attached_products data
-2. Navigation occurs to `/projects/view/{product_id}`
+2. Navigation occurs to `/public/product/{product_id}?share_token={token}`
-3. User sees the full product in its standard view page
+3. User sees the full product in a public view page (no authentication required)
+4. Public product viewer validates the share token before displaying content
-4. This matches the behavior of the non-shared course outline page
+5. User can navigate back to the course outline

 ### Product Pairing Logic
-The shared page uses the same product inference logic as the non-shared page:
+The shared page uses the **exact same naming pattern logic** as the non-shared course outline page:
-- Backend uses `_infer_products_for_lesson` from SCORM packager
+- Backend matches products based on naming patterns: `"{Outline Name}: {Lesson Title}"`
+- Also supports legacy patterns: `"Quiz - {Outline Name}: {Lesson Title}"` and `"Text Presentation - {Outline Name}: {Lesson Title}"`
+- This is the same logic used in `view-new-2` page's `checkLessonContentStatus` function
-- Matches products to lessons based on naming patterns
+- Matches products to lessons by comparing project names with expected patterns
 - Includes all product types: Presentations, One-Pagers, Quizzes, Video Lessons
 - Product availability indicated by green checkmarks (clickable) or gray plus icons